zengzheng123/GetBaseCountsMultiSample/README.md

 --max_block_size        <int>           The maximum number of variant chunks that can be processed at once per thread.
 Default 10,000
 --max_block_dist        <int>           The longest spanning region (bp) of variant chunks that can be processed at once per thread.
 Default 100,000
+--generic_counting                      Use the newly implemented generic counting algorithm.
+Works better for complex variants.
+You may get different allele count result from the default counting algorithm
 ```

 ```